threaming/ENCE464_FitnessMonitorV2/README.md

 Set heap and stack sizes to 512 bytes!

+# Step counting idea
+Keep a far bigger circular buffer of acceleration, that gives the average accel smoothing over steps (i.e., the raw gravitational force).
+Then, project our acceleration onto that vector to get vertical acceleration

 # Sampling Rate Notes/Working
 ## Pot
 Testing in the lab, when using the interrput sampling rate, a buffer <5 values long leads to 'wobble' in the readout